Introduction to ACME

 orSeries impedance (5 microphones)

 depending on the hardware configuration being used. - Reference measurement: Check this box when performing the reference measurement.
-See below for more information.

 - Cavity size (5 microphone mode only): Indicates what size back cavity was used during the measurement (